 1913 – 1914

-The designers have played with the name Sevilla Balompié, presenting it in the form of a monogram.
+The designers played with the name Sevilla Balompié, presenting it as a monogram.
 The swirling “S” is superimposed on the flattened “B” with triangular serifs.
 White letters are shown inside a blue circle with a light outline.

 1914

-Another version of the Sevilla Balompié emblem is diamond-shaped.
+Another version of the Sevilla Balompié emblem features a diamond shape.
 Inside it is a smaller rhombus with five white-green vertical lines.
 At the bottom, there is an elongated pentagon with the name of the club

 1913 – 1914

 After the Sevilla Balompié split, the Balompié club was formed, which soon merged with the Betis Football Club.
 This is how Betis Balompie was born.
 Its first emblem was the same as Betis FC: the “BFC” monogram in a green circle.
-The designers added the crown because the team received Alfonso XIII recognition.
+The designers added the crown because the team had received recognition from Alfonso XIII.
 Thanks to the king’s patronage, the word “Real” was added to the name.

-During the same period, a graphic sign was used in a white circle with a club, racket,, and soccer ball in the middle.
-At the bottom, there was a semicircular inscription “REAL BETIS BALOMPIE,” and at the top – a wreath and crown.
+During the same period, a graphic sign featuring a white circle with a club, racket, and soccer ball at its center was used.
+At the bottom was a semicircular inscription, “REAL BETIS BALOMPIE,” and a wreath and crown were at the top.

 1914 – 1919

 The new logo is a circle divided into two parts by a diagonal line.
-In one half, there is the word “BETIS” in the other – “BALOMPIE.”
-There is a red and yellow crown above the circle.
-There are two versions of this emblem: one with white lettering on a purple background and one with a black one on white.
-In the first case, the outlines are red-yellow, and in the second, they are black.
+The word “BETIS” is in the other half “BALOMPIE.”
+Above the circle is a red-and-yellow crown.
+This emblem is available in two versions: one with white lettering on a purple background and one with black lettering on a white background.
+In the first case, the outlines are red and yellow; in the second, they are black.

 1919 – 1922